Portuguese (Brazil) flag

 Growth Potential

-The Portuguese (Brazil) e-commerce market is growing at 18.5% annually, with a total market size of $65B.
-This represents a significant opportunity for businesses looking to expand internationally.
+The Portuguese (Brazil) e-commerce market is growing at 18.5% per year, with a total market size of $65B.
+It is a real opportunity for any business looking to expand internationally.

 Target Audience

-110M online shoppers actively buying products in Brazil.
-These customers are ready to purchase from international sellers who speak their language.
+110M online shoppers are actively buying in Brazil.
+These customers are ready to buy from international sellers who speak their language.

-Portuguese (Brazil) Cultural & Language Insights for Product Translation
+Portuguese (Brazil) Culture and Language Insights for Product Translation

-Use a Mixed tone with warm, personal, expressive, friendly style when writing product descriptions.
+Use a Mixed tone with a warm, personal, expressive, friendly style when writing product descriptions.

 Key Considerations